Illegal Torrenting in the UAE: What You Risk, How Big the Fines Are, and What the Law Says

 - Seeding: When your torrent client automatically “seeds” parts of a file to others, you are participating in “making it available to the public” or distributing the work.
 This is a separate and equally serious violation.

 The law does not differentiate between commercial piracy (selling DVDs) and personal use.
 The very fact of unauthorized copying and distribution constitutes a violation.
-Article 40 of the same law also explicitly prohibits circumventing technological protection measures (DRM) that content producers use to prevent piracy.
+Article 40 of the same law also explicitly prohibits circumventing technological protection measures (DRM) that content producers use to prevent digital piracy.

 2. Federal Decree-Law No. 34 of 2021 on Combating Rumors and Cybercrime

 This law is the foundation of digital law enforcement in the UAE.
 It covers everything from hacking to online fraud and defamation.
-Although it does not directly mention the word “torrent,” its articles grant authorities broad powers to prosecute copyright violators in the digital environment.
+Although it does not directly mention the word torrent, its articles grant authorities broad powers to prosecute copyright violators in the digital environment.

-For example, Article 28 of the Cybercrime Law provides for punishment for creating or managing a website or information network with the purpose of violating any intellectual property rights.
+For example, Article 28 of the Cybercrime Law provides for punishment for creating or managing a website or information network to violate any intellectual property rights.
 This is primarily aimed at those who operate torrent trackers or aggregator sites based in the UAE.
+However, the biggest threat in the Cybercrime Law lies in its provisions on VPN, which we will discuss later.

 Punishments and fines for torrents in the UAE